SettleMint

 Investors and asset holders

 Investors use the investor-facing portal without platform administrator roles.
-Invite or create the user as a member.
+You can invite or create the user as a member.
 Leave the account without system access-control roles unless the same person also operates the platform.

-DALP shows the investor experience when an account has no administrator role.
-The home page shows identity progress until identity registration finishes.
-After registration, the home page shows portfolio cards, allocation charts, performance charts, and next steps.
+DALP displays the investor view when an account has no administrator role.
+The home page shows identity progress until the identity is registered.
+After that, the home page displays portfolio cards, allocation charts, performance charts, and next steps.

 • The user joined the organization.